Perform temporal disaggregation of low-frequency to high-frequency time series using an Autoregressive Distributed Lag regression model.

 A character string specifying the constraints imposed on the coefficients of the lagged regression variables.
 The default is

 "FREE", which indicates that no constraints are applied.
+Other options are:"SAME"and"NONE".
 For additional information, see the package vignette.- diffuse

 Boolean.
 Indicates whether the coefficients of the regression model are treated as diffuse (